 Perhaps our whole disagreement comes down to our conception of and relationship to God.
 God doesn’t talk directly to me and I don’t see miracles happening around me.
 After many, many years of trying to have a relationship with that version of God, I realized that maybe the issue isn’t with me but with my understanding of God.
 God is now more abstract for me.
 But that doesn’t mean God isn’t “Living.”
 I think God wants us to be the best people we can be.
 I hope God is gently guiding us in that direction.
 And I believe God continues to speak to us not just through our ancient texts but through our hearts and minds.
 Divinity rests within each of us and I think we can best access God through our relationships with others, and ourselves.

-If you like this article, you can find more articles Political Pen Pals debates here.
+If you like the Great Rabbi Debate, you can find more articles Political Pen Pals debates here.